iotivity/IoTivity-Getting-Started/pre-Jan-21-md/gsg-sw.md

    Notice that the console output in the server terminal responds to the actions in the client.
 This simulates controlling your smart home device with, for example, a mobile phone client.

-7. Quit the client app and then press Ctrl-C in the server terminal to exit the process.
+7. Quit the client app and press Ctrl-C in the server terminal to exit the process.

 ## Customize the Code